‘He laughed to free his mind from his mind’s bondage.’

 Sometime in the late 1980s or early 1990s I came across a piece of his about poet Philip Larkin, who I just had discovered.

 It was like finding that Krusty the Clown was, in real life, Montaigne**.
-It was perceptive, it showed things I hadn’t noticed, it was wity, humane,intelligent.
+It was perceptive, it showed things I hadn’t noticed, it was witty, humane,intelligent.

-James is now dying of leukemia, and it is this death sentence which hangs over much of his latest works – it is there, of course, in the title, which has a dark pun.
+James is now dying of leukemia, and it is this death sentence which hangs over much of his latest works – it is there, of course, in the title, with its dark pun.

 And he is not going quietly: commendably though, rather than rage he is writing, writing, against the dying of the light.

 Some people parade their learning.
-James tended to take his on night manouvres with the Panzerdivision.
-If he could draw a reference to sesquipedalian continental writer, some obscure Russian, it seemed he would do so at the drop of a quotation mark.
+In the past James has tended not so much as parade his knowledge: he’s been more inclined to take his on night manouvres with the Panzerdivision.
+If he could draw a reference to a sesquipedalian continental writer, or some obscure Russian, all while peeling the spuds, it seemed he would do so at the drop of a quotation mark.

 But he has learned not to overdo it.